Subgenre: memoir, holidays

-Source: Berea branch of the Madison County Public Library
+Source: Overdrive system via the Madison County (KY) Public Library

 her other book.
 At the time, I was just looking for an easy audiobook read on Overdrive, so I took a chance.
 This was not a good idea.
 The humor is not really that good, and at times it is cringe inducing.
 Let me jot down some highlights to help readers decide if they want to read this or not.

 At the beginning, the author emphasizes these are her stories and this is how she remembered things.
 If you remember things differently, well, go write your own book.
 She usually uses that line in her books (you can also find in her other book which I have reviewed.
 See link above).
 As for the holidays, she states that she may find something she likes about the holidays.
 However, that is not this book.
 It may be her next book.
 However, I probably will not find out if that is the case since I have no intention to pick up any other of her books if she writes any new ones.
 Fool me once, shame on you.
 Fool me twice, shame on me.
 I am not giving her another chance.

 Part of the book presents a list of things she hates about the holidays:

 - One thing I do wonder about: when the fuck did the Easter Bunny start bringing presents?
 It must be a recent shit because I sure as hell never saw it growing up nor anyone I knew did it.

 - Pumpkin flavored anything.
 To be honest, this gripe feels like a pretty easy thing to hate, low hanging fruit.
 Just about every grumpy holiday list has this.